When it comes to youth leadership, Eden Eskaros is learning about social innovation at a young age.

 Close to the age where she will ask deeper questions about poverty, Eden Eskaros is on her way to becoming an engaged, compassionate citizen.
 During adolescence, children’s brains develop the capacity to understand the systemic issues involved in helping those in need.
 For example, Eden may begin to ask “Why are children living in poverty?” or “What are the root causes of poverty?”

 During adolescence, teenagers develop the capacity to think in more complex, interconnected ways.
-When teenagers form relationships with those who are in need, who may be in pain, or who have few resources, it creates moral dilemmas for them.
+The potential for youth leadership occurs when teenagers form relationships with people in need.
+This creates moral dilemmas for them.
 They begin to ask questions that compare their own circumstances to others.
 For the first time, they may wonder why people are hungry or why children are homeless.
 The same is true for the environment.
 Kids feel such a connection to nature that they begin to ask deep moral questions about how we care for the planet.
 Why don’t we pay attention to climate change?
 Or protect certain species of animals?

 As they consider these moral dilemmas, adolescents reach deep within and think about their values.
 Instead of mimicking the opinions they have heard from others, such as parents or friends, they begin to form their own conclusions.
 They need to process their feelings with adults who are not judgmental, who trust in their abilities to find their own answers.
 Often, these adults are leaders of volunteer programs, older siblings, or a favorite teacher.
 Encouraging teens to discuss their feelings with others, or even write about them, helps facilitate learning.

 Through reflection, talking with others, and linking their values to the issues that impact them, young people experience a shift in perspective.
 They begin to see how issues are connected to each another and become interested in understanding the root causes of societal problems.
 For example, they may see links between social and environmental issues, understanding that climate change will most affect people living in poverty.
 They may connect sex trafficking with girls living in poverty in Cambodia.
 They may understand the need for breast cancer research because it affected a mother or aunt.
-These connections begin to fuel an inner purpose and passion toward specific, important causes.
+This is a turning point for youth leadership — a time that begins to fuel an inner purpose and passion toward specific, important causes.

 Young people reach the last step in this journey when they see themselves as active, engaged citizens.
 They are able to articulate their beliefs about how they understand a social or environmental issue and they hold a worldview that incorporates themselves as agents of change.
 They know that small things they do to contribute to social and environmental causes have a big impact.
 At this point, they are ready and able to make a long-term commitment to serving the public good.
 They have a passion for giving!